Gordini Project - Fitting the HA1 5 Speed Gearbox

 From there a 2mm reinforcement was added to the inside of the front skin to regain a little stiffness.
 After adding some spacers for the mounting bolts that panel was boxed in with a 1.5mm panel which needed a 5mm joggle to allow for the angled mounting (visible if you enlarge the photo by clicking on it).

-THe mounting holes in the TX mount were in totally the wrong place for the Renault 4, so new ones were drilled in the bottom and sides of the mounting.
+The mounting holes in the TX mount were in totally the wrong place for the Renault 4, so new ones were drilled in the bottom and sides of the mounting.

 A couple of further box sections (1.2mm) were required to extend the rear face of the crossmember back to the chassis members.